ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart.rst

 .. code-block:: console

-   singularity pull ubuntu20.04-hpc-stack-0.1.sif docker://noaaepic/ubuntu20.04-hpc-stack:0.1
+   singularity pull ubuntu20.04-epic-srwapp-1.0.sif docker://noaaepic/ubuntu20.04-epic-srwapp:1.0

-Build the container and make a ``home`` directory inside it:
+Build the container and make a ``contrib`` directory inside it if one does not already exist:

 .. code-block:: console

-   singularity build --sandbox ubuntu20.04-hpc-stack-0.1 ubuntu20.04-hpc-stack-0.1.sif
+   singularity build --sandbox ubuntu20.04-epic-srwapp-1.0 ubuntu20.04-epic-srwapp-1.0.sif
-   cd ubuntu20.04-hpc-stack-0.1
+   cd ubuntu20.04-epic-srwapp-1.0
-   mkdir home
+   mkdir contrib
+   cd ..

 Start the container and run an interactive shell within it.
 This command also binds the local home directory to the container so that data can be shared between them.

 .. code-block:: console

-   singularity shell -e --writable --bind /home:/home ubuntu20.04-hpc-stack-0.1
+   singularity shell -e --writable --bind /<local_dir>:/contrib ubuntu20.04-epic-srwapp-1.0

 Clone the develop branch of the UFS-SRW weather application repository: